serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 pipeline (see
 http://serge-sans-paille.github.io/pythran-stories/pythran-as-a-bridge-between-fast-prototyping-and-code-deployment.html),
 an in financial firms to speedup simulation.
-It is a component of the https://opendreamkit.org/ european project, in the performance WP.
+It is a component of the https://opendreamkit.org/ European project, in the performance work package.

 PUBLICATION LIST
 ----------------